Voting & Elections

 What happens if I register to vote after registration closes (within 28 days of an election)?

-- If you register to vote after registration has closed, the county clerk will still accept your voter registration application but it will not be processed until the Monday following the election.
+- If you register to vote after registration has closed, the county clerk will still accept your voter registration application but it will not be processed until the thirty-five (35) days after the election.

 Can I register to vote if I have been convicted of a crime?